 This depends on the program or strategies being utilized.
 Some programs trade as few as six times a year, while others trade several times a month.
 Tax-deferred accounts are best suited for those programs that trade frequently.

 No, the accounts will always remain in the client’s name.
 Atlas Capital has a limited power of attorney to make investment decisions within the account.
-This limitation is clearly stated in our Investment Management Contract.
+This limitation is clearly stated in our Investment Management Agreement.

 Atlas Capital does not custody assets or vote proxies.
 Each client will receive quarterly statements, and any proxy material, etc. directly from the participating custodian.

 Atlas charges an annual fee based on a percentage of the accounts value.
 This fee is charged monthly in arrears and is prorated for actual number of days the account was managed during the first month of management..
 We do not receive commissions, brokerage fees or incentive fees to promote one investment over another.
 Thus, Atlas’ goals coincide with our clients’ financial objectives: namely to manage your accounts prudently and make your assets grow.
 Our fees are as follows: